alexandrainst/node-red-contrib-postgresql/README.md

 The response (rows) is provided in `msg.payload` as an array.

-An exception is if the *Split results* option is enabled and the *Number of rows per message* set to **1**, then `msg.payload` is not an array but the single-row response.
+An exception is if the *Split results* option is enabled and the *Number of rows per message* is set to **1**, then `msg.payload` is not an array but the single-row response.

 Additional information is provided as `msg.pgsql.rowCount` and `msg.pgsql.command`.
 See the [underlying documentation](https://node-postgres.com/api/result) for details.

 In the case of multiple queries, then `msg.pgsql` is an array.